 The valuations reported by the sponsors of Underlying Funds will be subject to later adjustment or revision.
 For example, fiscal year-end net asset value calculations of the Underlying Funds may be revised as a result of audits by their independent auditors.
-Other adjustments may occur from time to time.
+Other adjustments may occur from time to time and may be made to reflect specific events impacting the fair value of an Underlying Fund known to the Advisor at the time of establishing the net asset value.
 Additionally, the Fund typically expects to apply one or more adjustments to the valuations received from an Underlying Fund, which would include an adjustment for any changes in market prices for public securities held by the Underlying Fund and a market adjustment to reflect the estimated change in fair value of the Underlying Fund's non-public unrealized investments from the date of the last reported Underlying Fund net asset value to the date as of which the Fund is reporting its net asset value.
 The application of these adjustments may result in a decrease or increase to the cash adjusted, last reported, Underlying Fund net asset value, depending on the facts and circumstances.
 Furthermore, because such adjustments or revisions relate to information available only at the time of the adjustment or revision, the adjustment or revision will not affect the amount of the repurchase proceeds of the Fund received by Shareholders who had their Shares repurchased, or the purchase price of Shares purchased, prior to such adjustments.
 As a result, to the extent that such subsequently adjusted valuations from the sponsors of Underlying Funds or revisions to the net asset value of a Underlying Fund or Direct Investment decrease the Fund's net asset value, the outstanding Shares may be adversely affected by prior repurchases to the benefit of Shareholders who had their Shares repurchased at a net asset value higher than the adjusted amount.
 Conversely, any increases in the net asset value resulting from such subsequently adjusted valuations may be entirely for the benefit of the outstanding Shares and to the detriment of Shareholders who previously had their Shares repurchased at a net asset value lower than the adjusted amount.
 The same principles apply to the purchase of Shares.